 The transfer student must file an application in the student's college for Equivalency of First-Year Composition Requirements, along with a transcript and catalog descriptions of the composition courses to be transferred.
 The application, available in each college, should be filed immediately upon transfer of course work to ASU so that the student is able to enroll in an additional composition course, if required to do so.

-For more information, the student should go to the appropriate college or school listed in the "Academic Advising" table on page 57.
-Refer to "Building Abbreviations," page 521, for more information.
+For more information, the student should go to the appropriate college or unit listed in the "Academic Advising at ASU Main" table, page 74.

 Resident Credit Requirement